 The disadvantage is that the yearly limit may not be enough to pay for all expenses.
 This is where the critical illness plan comes in.
 It pays for diagnosis of serious illnesses to you, so you can use the money for treatment or any hospital bills that go over the HMO limit.

 This is one of the many frequently asked questions about insurance.
 Depending on the company and the specific plan that you get, not all diseases can be covered.
-This means that you have to do your due diligence to get to know the medical conditions where you can avail the benefits of the plan.
+This means that you have to know exactly the kind of illnesses that the plan helps financially protect you from.

 What are the things that you need to look out for when you’re trying to understand a plan?